alexjohnj/geographyas/_posts/coasts/2012-01-01-introduction-to-coasts.md

 - Biotic creatures such as Coral alter the shapes of coasts for the aforementioned reasons.
 - Waves, tides & salt spray all play their part in altering the shape of coasts.

-## Open Systems
+## Coastal System

-Coasts are examples of open systems.
-They have inputs and outputs.
+Coasts are considered an example of an open system as they have inputs and outputs.

 ### Inputs

 - Energy is inputted in the form of waves, wind currents and tides.
 These will vary spatially and temporally (space and time, no not [*that* space and time](http://en.wikipedia.org/wiki/Space_and_time)).
-- Sediment from other eroded coastlines, rivers and off-shore sub-aerial processes will be deposited along coasts.
+- Sediment from other [eroded coastlines](/coasts/sub-aerial-processes), rivers and [sub-aerial processes](/coasts/coastal-weathering-and-mass-movement) will be deposited along coasts.
 - Human activity will provide inputs for coastal systems.

 ### Processes